Do you need an accountant for a limited company?

 When you become a director of a new limited company, you automatically take on a number of legal obligations.
 These include maintaining accurate records and accounts and submitting them to Companies House and HMRC on time.

-In recent years, we have seen the rapid rise of really excellent and time-saving online accounting software packages, such as FreeAgent (our favourite), Xero and Clearbooks.
+In recent years, we have seen the rapid rise of excellent, time-saving online accounting software packages, such as FreeAgent, Xero, and Clearbooks.

 But, does this mean that you can take on all of your company’s accountancy duties yourself?
 Do you actually need an accountant for a limited company?